fluid-project/infusion/README.txt

       * better cross browser support
       * better keyboard and screen reader accessibility
       * other bug fixes
+    * Class Name Changes
+      * FSS
+        * fl-no-background-images -> fl-noBackgroundImages
+      * InlineEdit
+        * added a default class for styling text, fl-inlineEdit-text
+      * Image Reorderer
+        * fl-reorderer-imageTitle was also used for styling and as a selector, added flc-reorderer-imageTitle to be used as the selector
+	  * Progressive Enhancement
+	    * fl-ProgEnhance-basic -> fl-progEnhance-basic
+	    * fl-ProgEnhance-enhanced -> fl-progEnhance-enhance
+	    * Backwards compatibility provided for the old class names
+	  * Uploader
+	    * flc-uploader-scroller-footer -> flc-uploader-queue-footer
+	* Api Changes
+	  *
     * Many bug fixes

 What's in this Release